 6. Window shop in the Jewellery Quarter

 Have a little browse in the area that boasts Europe's largest concentration of jewellery businesses.
 Even if you don't treat yourself or someone special to something sparky, why not splash out a little on a hotel?
-The Macdonald Burlington Hotel offers luxury four-star accommodation, fine dining and a central location for a very affordable price.

 7. Follow the Tolkien Trail